nclslbrn/CHAT/rasberry_pi_4/readme.md

 # Auto shutown

-Finally add
+Finally add a cron task 'sudo crontab -e' and type
 ```
 00 18 * * * root shutdown -h now

 ```

-to /etc/crontab to make Raspbian shutdown automatically everyday at 6PM (change time according to your will).
+to make Raspbian shutdown automatically everyday at 6PM (change time according to your will).

 [more info on crontab](https://askubuntu.com/questions/567955/automatic-shutdown-at-specified-times/#answer-567964)